ryan-anderson-ds/ryan-anderson-ds.github.io/_posts/2023-05-16-Wrong-metric.md

+---
+layout: post
-# The world is driven by the wrong metric
+title: The world is driven by the wrong metric
+type: insights
+---

 ![The world is driven by the wrong metric](../images/growth1.png)